awsdocs/amazon-kendra-developer-guide/doc_source/API_IndexConfigurationSummary.md

 Required: Yes

  ** Edition **   <a name="Kendra-Type-IndexConfigurationSummary-Edition"></a>
-Indicates whether the index is a enterprise edition index or a developer edition index\.
+Indicates whether the index is a Enterprise Edition index or a Developer Edition index\.
 Type: String
 Valid Values:` DEVELOPER_EDITION | ENTERPRISE_EDITION`
 Required: No